melaniagr/melaniagr/README.md

 One of the things I have discovered is that I work better if I have a concrete plan in the short term, but more diffuse in the long term, allowing for changes that arise with experience.

-As a disclaimer, I have used Perplexity AI to aid me in this process, mainly in the beginning of each phase.
+As a disclaimer, I have built this github with the help of Perplexity AI - which has helped my ADHD brain materialize the structure in an efficient way.

 ---